 Cardiac rehabilitation, or CR, is an additional measure that helps in recovery and is a medically supervised program.
 Post discharge, the cardiologist will suggest a CR to the patient and it will continue during the recovery phase.

 This would contribute essentially towards a non-medicine based recovery program and would need the patient to understand that healthy diet and active lifestyle can significantly reduce the chances of another heart attack.
-Eating low saturated fat diet and diet rich in fiber would help in less buildup of coronary plagues and cholesterol formation would also be less.
+Eating low saturated fat diet and diet rich in fiber would help in less buildup of coronary plaques and cholesterol formation would also be less.
 Use of refined flours and processed foods should be totally avoided.
 Avoid too much consumption of sweet products and sugar.

 Brisk walk for 20-45 minutes is highly advised.
 Smoking should be reduced significantly and alcohol consumption should be limited to ensure a healthy life after heart attack.